-Course Code 18CSP101L Course Name (To be undergone in th Istrial Training I ribed semester only as per the curriculum) ourse tegory Р Project Work, Seminar, Internship In Industry / Higher Technical Institutions (P) L 0 Т 0 P 2 C 1 Pre-requis Courses i IVII Co-req Cour Nil Progre Cour ses Nil Course Offe ring Department CSE Data Book / Codes/Standards As expos sed to d during the duration of training Course Lear CLR-1 : ning Rationale (CL Provide an ex • se of learning this course is to: ion of theoretical concepts in an industry or res earch institute Course Lear ning Outcomes (Cl 0): At the end of this course, learners will be able to: CLO-1 : Gain confiden ce to carry оι It supervisory, managerial, , and de sign roles in an industrial context.
+Course Code 18CSP101L Course Name (To be undergone in th Istrial Training I ribed semester only as per the curriculum) ourse tegory Р Project Work, Seminar, Internship In Industry / Higher Technical Institutions (P) L 0 Т 0 P 2 C 1 Pre-requis Courses i IVII Co-req Cour Nil Progre Cour ses Nil Course Offe ring Department CSE Data Book / Codes/Standards As expos sed to d during the duration of training Course Lear CLR-1 : Course Learning Rationale (CLR): The purpose of learning this course is to: CLR-1: Provide an exposure to the students on the practical application of theoretical concepts in an industry or research institute Course Lear ning Outcomes (Cl 0): At the end of this course, learners will be able to: CLO-1 : Gain confiden ce to carry оι It supervisory, managerial, , and de sign roles in an industrial context.
 Learning Ass essment ~ Asse ssment tool Final review Continuous L earning Assessmen t Weig htage Training ReportPresentati75%25% on

-Student has to be present for the presentation for assessment.
+\Student has to be present for the presentation for assessment.
 Otherwise it will be treated as non-appearance for the examination with final grade as 'Ab'

-Course Code 18CSP102L Course Name Semina (To be undergone in the prescribed ser Course Category Р Seminar, Internship In Industry Technical Institutions (P) ı / Higher L 0 T 0 P 2 C 1 Pre-requisi Courses INII CSE Co-requisite Courses Data Book / Codes/Standards Cou ses Nil Course One ing Department USE Data BOOK / Coues/Stanuarus As appli LaDie Course Learn CLR-1 : waves Learning Rationale (CLR): The purpose of learning this course is to: Course Learn ning Outcomes (Cl 0): At the end of this co urse, learners will be able to: CLO-1 : Carry out a se elf-study of an area of interest and communicate the same to others with clarity.
+Course Code 18CSP102L Course Name Semina (To be undergone in the prescribed ser Course Category Р Seminar, Internship In Industry Technical Institutions (P) ı / Higher L 0 T 0 P 2 C 1 Pre-requisi Courses INII CSE Co-requisite Courses Data Book / Codes/Standards Cou ses Nil Course One ing Department USE Data BOOK / Coues/Stanuarus As appli LaDie Course Learn CLR-1 : wurse Learning Rationale (CLR): The purpose of learning this course is to: Course Learn ning Outcomes (Cl 0): At the end of this co urse, learners will be able to: CLO-1 : Carry out a se elf-study of an area of interest and communicate the same to others with clarity.
 Learning Ass essment Assessment to ol Preser tation Continuous L earning Assessmen t Weightage tation material Presentation questions / u 60% 40%

-Student has to be present for the presentation for assessment.
+\Student has to be present for the presentation for assessment.
 Otherwise it will be treated as non-appearance for the examination with final grade as 'Ab'

-Course Code 18CSP103L Course Name (To be undergone in Project Phase-I / Internship the prescribed semester only as per the curriculum) Course Category P Project Work, Seminar, Internship In Indust Technical Institutions (P) try / Higher L 0 Т 0 P 6 C 3 Courses Pre-requisite Courses Nil Progressive Courses Nil Insta Book / Codes/Standards As exposed to during the duration of internship Course Lear ning Rationale (CL R): The purpose of learning this course is to: · · · CLR-1: Provide an exposure to the students on the practical application of theoretical concepts in an industry or research institute and also to gain hands on experience in the context of design, production and maintenance Course Learning Outcomes (CLO): At the end of this course, learners will be able to: CLO-1: Gain confidence to carry out supervisory, managerial, and design roles in an industrial context or research environment
+Course Code 18CSP103L Course Name (To be undergone in Project Phase-I / Internship the prescribed semester only as per the curriculum) Course Category P Project Work, Seminar, Internship In Indust Technical Institutions (P) try / Higher L 0 Т 0 P 6 C 3 Courses Pre-requisite Courses Nil Progressive Courses Nil urse Offering Department CSE Data Book / Codes/Standards As exposed to during the duration of internship Course Lear CLR-1: Provide an exposure to the students on the practical application of theoretical concepts in an industry or research institute and also to gain hands on experience in the context of design, production and maintenance Course Learning Outcomes (CLO): At the end of this course, learners will be able to: CLO-1: Gain confidence to carry out supervisory, managerial, and design roles in an industrial context or research environment